Brethren of the Croatian Dragon

-The Society of Brethren of the Croatian Dragon (Družba "Braća Hrvatskoga Zmaja"; Societas fratres draconis croatici) is a Croatian historical and cultural society founded on November 16, 1905.
+The Society of Brethren of the Croatian Dragon (Družba "Braća Hrvatskoga Zmaja"; Societas fratres draconis croatici) is a Croatian historical and cultural society founded on 16 November 1905.
+Their headquarters are located in Stone Gate Tower in Croatia's capital, Zagreb.

 History

-The Society was formed in times of Croatian territorial and political disunion.
-Certain autonomy had been bestowed only upon Banic Croatia in co-state with Hungary that was a part of Austro-Hungarian Monarchy.
-Other regions were out of reach of Croatian banus and parliament.
+The Society was established during a period of Croatian territorial and political disunion.
+Limited autonomy was granted only to Banic Croatia, which functioned as a co-state with Hungary within the Austro-Hungarian Monarchy.
+Other regions remained beyond the authority of the Croatian Ban and parliament.

-The Society was founded in politically complex and difficult conditions for the Croats, in times of rightly harbored hopes in resolving Croatian national positions, primarily national unification and integration of the Croatian lands in the pluralistic society shaped by political and national unity.
-In those times, the opportunities within Austro-Hungarian Monarch, as well as relationships with other European countries, were not encouraging nor affordable.
-Therefore, the founding of a Croatian cultural society upon the principles of patriotism, honest friendship, brotherly love, respect and unity, provided a major breakthrough in strengthening, developing, modern forming and prosperity of Croatian society and Croatia.
+The Society was founded under politically complex and challenging conditions for the Croats, during a period of well‑founded hopes for resolving Croatian national issues—above all, national unification and the integration of Croatian lands into a pluralistic society shaped by political and national unity.
+At that time, opportunities within the Austro‑Hungarian Monarchy, as well as relations with other European countries, were neither encouraging nor favorable.
+Thus, the establishment of a Croatian cultural society, grounded in the principles of patriotism, sincere friendship, brotherly love, respect, and unity, represented a significant breakthrough in strengthening, developing, modernizing, and advancing the prosperity of both Croatian society and Croatia itself.

 The Society was formed with the purpose to nurture and promote the cultural and ethnic values of the Croatian people, strengthening national awareness, shaping modern social content, reviving memories of glorious Croatian historical events and famous Croats, as well as preserving, renewing and promoting Croatian cultural and natural heritage.
 The Society's activity is testified by its work, erected monuments, placed memorial tablets, organized lectures, round tables, symposia and conferences, published books and publications, but also pilgrimages, commemorations, festivities and appropriate activities.

-The Society of Brethren of the Croatian Dragon is dedicated to Croatian people with all its activities.
-There are three different periods in its centennial activities.
-The first period, from its founding in 1905 until the banning of its activities at the beginning of the single-mindedness in 1946, the second period from the banning of its activities until Society's renewal in 1990, and the third period from the renewal until the present.
-During the Independent State of Croatia, the Society was made into a Knight's Order in 1941.
-The Brethren was restored in 1945 before being banned in Communist Yugoslavia in 1946.
-It was re-established in 1990.
-It is important to point out that the Society, from its founding as a decidedly cultural Croatian brotherhood, shared the destiny of the Croatian people and the country.
+The Society of Brethren of the Croatian Dragon has dedicated all its activities to the Croatian people.
+Its centennial history can be divided into three distinct periods: the first, from its founding in 1905 until the banning of its activities in 1946 at the onset of political uniformity; the second, from the ban until the Society’s renewal in 1990; and the third, from its renewal to the present day.
+During the Independent State of Croatia, the Society was elevated to the status of a Knight’s Order in 1941.
+It was briefly restored in 1945 before being banned again under Communist Yugoslavia in 1946, and finally re‑established in 1990.
+It is important to emphasize that, from its inception as a distinctly cultural Croatian brotherhood, the Society has shared in the destiny of the Croatian people and the nation itself.